-Complaints should be dealt with as much as possible verbally at source locally.
+Complaints should be dealt with, wherever possible, verbally at the time and place at which it arose.
 In the first instance, a concern or complaint could be made verbally, directly with the person(s) to see if the issue can be addressed satisfactorily in an informal manner.
 This may be done with the assistance of another person if this is helpful.

-If a satisfactory conclusion cannot be found informally at that time, a complaint should be made in writing within 5 working days of the incident occurring to the Secretary of the Association.
+If a satisfactory conclusion cannot be found informally at that time, a complaint should be made in writing within 5 working days of the incident occurring to the Secretary of the GHA.
 The complaint should outline all relevant details about the issue, event, other parties involved, times, locations, witnesses, etc and include a return address for our response.
+It should be sent to secretary@glos-ha.org.uk.

 The Complaints Committee (See Appendix 1) should review any relevant paper work and hold any necessary meetings with all parties to establish the facts.
 Once these are known, these will determine what action(s) is required.
 Decisions will be made on a majority basis.
-If the conclusion is that misconduct or similar has occurred and a disciplinary process has to be applied then the Committee must inform the Chair of the Association Committee within 10 working days.
+If the conclusion is that misconduct or similar has occurred and a disciplinary process has to be applied then the Committee must inform the Chair of the GHA Committee within 10 working days.